GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Acknowledgements

-\textbf{Acknowledgments:} This work is partially supported by a National Institute of Health (NIH) NIBIB project \#R21EB035832 and \#R21EB037440.
-Patrick Noras is supported by the DAAD-PROMOS scholarship during their research stay as a visiting scholar at the University of North Carolina at Chapel Hill.}
+Patrick Noras is supported by the DAAD-PROMOS scholarship during their research stay as a visiting scholar at the University of North Carolina at Chapel Hill.
+This work is partially supported by a National Institute of Health (NIH) NIBIB project \#R21EB035832 and \#R21EB037440 and National Science Foundation (NSF) CAREER Award \#2543161.